jfhbrook/public-sfw/db_hooks/README.md

 * `host` - the database host.
 * `port` - the database port.
 * `database` - the database name.
+* `command` - A Python f-string-templated command for connecting to the database through the CLI.
+Each protocol has a default, but this lets you override it.
 * `password_cmd` - a connection-specific override for the `password_cmd`.
 By default, a connection will use the globally-set `password_cmd`.

 For a very simple example, a local postgres connection might looks like this: